IALSA/tutorials/_site/LabLog/2014-10-10-Intro-to-RR-Demo.md

 </style>

-Introduction to Reproducible Research (Demo)
+Toolbox and Skillset of Reproducible Research
 ========================================================
 author: Andrey Koval
-date: October 10, 2014
+date: October 14, 2014
 transition: fade
+transition-speed: fast

 The Laboratory for Integrative Lifespan Research
 Department of Psychology